Skip to main content

 crusoe kubernetes nodepools get <name/id>

-Update your Node Pools
+Update your Node Pool

 You may update the number of nodes in your nodepools by using the crusoe kubernetes nodepools update command.